 For further information see the Wikipedia page about XRF.

-Functional Principle of a FISCHERSCOPE® X-Ray Fluorescence (XRF) Instrument
+Functional Principle of a FISCHERSCOPE® X-Ray Fluorescence Spectroscopy (XRF) Instrument

 - The X-ray tube generates the primary X-radiation.
 The electrically heated cathode emits electrons.
 Accelerated by the applied high voltage to very high speeds, the electrons bombard the anode material.
 This generates the primary X-radiation.